 \subsection{Hyperparameters for the FERV39K Dataset}

-The performance of \frameworkAcronym{} on the FERV39K dataset was evaluated using the classification success rate (Flip Ratio, FR), perceptual similarity measures (SSIM and LPIPS), and distributional alignment metrics (FID and FVD).
-The FR measures counterfactual effectiveness in altering predictions, SSIM and LPIPS evaluate visual similarity to factual videos, and FID and FVD assess realism and temporal coherence of generated counterfactual sequences.
-For each sample, the target class was randomly selected from the set of non‑predicted classes.
-To ensure reproducibility, the selection was kept consistent across runs by fixing the random seed.
+The performance of \frameworkAcronym{} on the FERV39K dataset is evaluated using the classification success rate (FR), perceptual similarity metrics (SSIM and LPIPS), and distributional alignment measures (FID and FVD).
+FR quantifies the effectiveness of counterfactuals in flipping the classifier prediction, while SSIM and LPIPS assess visual similarity to the factual video.
+FID and FVD capture realism and temporal coherence at the dataset level.
+Temporal consistency is additionally measured to ensure that the generated counterfactuals maintain smooth and coherent motion across frames.
+For each video, the target class is randomly sampled from the non-predicted classes using a fixed random seed to ensure reproducibility across runs.